unstoppabledomains/dev-docs/identity/guides/login-protocols/authentication-protocol.md

 # Authentication Protocol

-Login with Unstoppable uses a modified version of the OpenID Connect (OIDC) protocol to obtain a user’s wallet signature.
+Unstoppable Login uses a modified version of the OpenID Connect (OIDC) protocol to obtain a user’s wallet signature.
 This allows domain owners to authorize access to information and resources in the same way as the OIDC specification.
 This modified OIDC protocol, when with a blockchain based domain system, enables a far better decentralized authorization experience across web3 applications.

 A key distinguisher between traditional and decentralized authorization protocols is that there is no centralized resource access.
 Decentralized authorization requires that the Authorization Server won’t have pre-existing knowledge of the resources it’s authorizing clients to use.
 OAuth, OIDC, and SAML only govern the parts of the interaction between clients & authorization Servers.
 Decentralized authentication is between two parties because resources must provide an interface for Authorization Servers to read from.